-Filaree Garlic Farm The first book on the field identification of garlic groups and scientific organic growing was written by Ron Engelend, back when he was still affiliated with the farm in 1991, called Growing Great Garlic.
+Ron Engelend The first book on the field identification of garlic groups and scientific organic growing was written by Ron Engelend, back when he was farming in Washington State in 1991, called Growing Great Garlic.
 That book has been very inspirational for us and a great learning tool.
-Since then the farm has created a website and posted information about garlic varieties and has been a leader in introducing rare and new varieties to the public.
-It still sells many varieties through the website.
-They are located in central Washington State.
-Thanks to Ron and to the Farm for being pioneers!!
+Thanks to Ron for being a pioneer!!

 Barbolian Fields Blythe Barbo is a staunch advocate for the expansion of garlic growing, especially in the Pacific Northwest.
 She occasionally gives small group lectures and organizes informational meetings on the furtherance of garlic.
 She also operates a website saturated with funny and interesting information on growing garlic and garlic varieties, in addition to selling garlic.
 Her blog is regularly updated throughout the year with photos of what's happening as time marches on.
 Blythe is also very helpful and interesting to communicate with.
 She is always on the lookout for new and hard-to-find garlics.
 Thanks for all your help Blythe!!